aryeelab/diffloop/README.md

 We read in data from the preprocessing pipeline using the `loopdataMake` function.
 The example in the vignette uses sample data included in the `diffloopdata` package.

+## Analysis
+Check out the vignette for a working example on quality control, visualization, association, and annotation